Karry/TimeLapse/README.md

 ## Build

 This project is written in C++ with usage of QT framework and ImageMagic.
+I invest effort to create tools multiplatform, but I tested it on Ubuntu Linux only.
 It uses avconv or ffmpeg to build final videos.

 #### Ubuntu